ThatSpaceGuy/Prime-Solo-Project-groupVance/readme.md

-Total Mercy
+groupVance
 ============
 Application Overview
-TotalMercy.com is a full-stack web application to track daily intercession centered on the Hour of Mercy (3:00 o’clock hour).
-Members sign up to pray daily and log-in each day to report that they have prayed that day.
-The application organizes the intercessors into teams and can give information about numbers of intercessors and times of the day covered by prayer.
-The Member dashboard will display their team, where in the world it is currently the Hour of Mercy, and other inspirational items.
-Members can sign up to be reminded to pray in a few different ways - initial plans are e-mail, text, and possibly Twitter and Facebook.
-TotalMercy.com will use teams to organize and track members and prayer coverage, but this will not be part of the primary understanding of members - so as to not complicate their involvement.
+groupVance is a full-stack web application to track daily progress toward a personal goal.
+Members join a group and log-in each day to report that they have prayed that day.
+The Member dashboard displays their team, and each group members progress toward the goal for the past week.

 Versioning Plan